aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 FastTransfer successfully demonstrates strong absolute performance, achieving a 13.1x speedup that reduces 113GB transfer time from approximately 15 minutes (878s) to just over 1 minute (67s).
 This represents practical, production-ready performance with sustained throughput of 1.69 GB/s at degree 128.
 The system delivers continuous performance improvements across all tested parallelism degrees, confirming that parallel replication provides meaningful benefits even when facing coordination challenges.

 The primary scaling limitation appears to be target PostgreSQL lock contention beyond degree 32.
 System CPU grows to 83.9% at degree 64, meaning only 16.2% of CPU performs productive work.
-Degree 128 continues to improve absolute performance (67s vs 92s) even as total CPU decreases from 4,596% to 4,230%, with network saturation acting as an accidental rate governor that moderates lock contention intensity.
+Degree 128 continues to improve absolute performance (67s vs 92s) even as total CPU decreases from 4,596% to 4,230%, though the reason for this unexpected efficiency improvement remains unclear.

 Source PostgreSQL and FastTransfer appear to be victims of backpressure rather than independent bottlenecks.
 FastTransfer demonstrates the best scaling efficiency (20.2x speedup, 15.8% efficiency), while source processes spend most time waiting for target acknowledgments.
 Resolving target lock contention would likely improve their performance further.